-Long legged doji candlesticks are a member of the doji family.
-They are an indecision candlestick that has a small real body, longer lower shadow, and a smaller upper wick.
-They can be found in both up trends, down trends and are bullish or bearish coloring on stock charts.
+Long-legged doji candlesticks are a member of the doji family.
+They are indecision candlesticks with a small real body, a long lower shadow, and a smaller upper wick.
+They can be found in up-and-down trends and are bullish or bearish coloring on stock charts.
 Long-legged doji candlesticks tell the story of indecision.

-The long legged doji candlesticks have long upper and lower shadows with an open and closing price that was basically the same.
-This makes the shape of a cross that’s more defined than the smaller doji.
+The long-legged doji candlesticks have long upper and lower shadows with an open and closing price that was the same.
+This makes the shape of a cross more defined than the smaller doji.
 This is because the open and closing prices are virtually the same.
 So the real body is just a line.

 Long legged dojis show you that no one won with all that fighting between the bulls and bears.
 They’re the most significant during a long-term upward or downward trend.
 Trading is all about supply and demand.
-The more of a demand for a stock with a lessening supply shoots price up or down.
-When supply and demand are nearing equilibrium, long legged dogs candlesticks form.
+More demand for a stock with a lessening supply shoots the price up or down when supply and demand are nearing equilibrium, long legged doji candlesticks form.

 How to Trade Long Legged Doji Candlesticks

 - Traders take a long position when the price breaks above the candlestick’s high.